LayoutDiff/layoutdiff-app-example/README.md

-# layoutdiffexample
+# LayoutDiff Demo project

-A new Flutter project.
+A Flutter project to demonstrate how to use the LayoutDiff.
+Feel free to create Pull Requests with layout changes to see it working.

-## Getting Started
+## Dashboard credentials

 This project is a starting point for a Flutter application.